 By Sandy Baker

-Drug and alcohol addiction rips away relationships and can destroy marriages.
+Drug and alcohol addiction rips into relationships and can destroy marriages.

-Chances are good you will feel hurt, betrayed, and at the end of your rope.
-But, understanding what drug and alcohol addiction is and how it impacts your marriage can help you to see through to recovery.
+If you are in a relationship with someone who has a substance use disorder, chances are good you will feel hurt, betrayed, and at the end of your rope.
+But understanding what drug and alcohol addiction is and how it impacts your relationship can help you and your loved one throughout the recovery process.
 Learning about codependency is a key place to begin.

 What Is Codependency?

 Codependency happens when an individual puts the other person first in their relationship.
-It sounds like an honorable thing to do.
+This sounds like an honorable thing to do.
 After all, most parents put their children ahead of themselves.
-But, when this comes at the expense of your health, it’s no longer healthy or beneficial.
+But when this comes at the expense of your health, it’s no longer healthy or beneficial.

 People become codependent over time.
-Generally, this is a learned behavior.
-This means you’ve seen it happen at some point in your life.
-Perhaps your mother always took a step back to your father or the other way around.
+Generally, codependency is a learned behavior.
+People who tend toward codependency have seen it in action at some point in their life.
+Perhaps their mother always deferred to their father or the other way around.

-Many people who experience this at a young age become codependent later on in adult relationships.
-They enter relationships where the other person is emotionally unavailable to them, such as in addiction.
-Yet, you find yourself hoping that if you just love them enough, things will change.
+Many people who witness codependency at a young age become codependent later on in adult relationships.
+They enter relationships with people who are emotionally unavailable to them, hoping that if they just love the person enough, things will change.

-Many times, codependency leads to feelings of being not worthy of love.
-It may come with abuse from your partner in any form.
-Still, you believe you can fix your partner.
-Day-in-and-day-out, this is all you try to do.
+Many times, codependency leads to feelings of not being worthy of love.
+Someone who is codependent allows their loved one to mistreat or abuse them.
+They believe they can fix the problem.
+Day in and day out, this is all they try to do.